 - iOverlander / FreeCampsites.net: Find free and low-cost dispersed camping on BLM and National Forest land — a revelation for road trippers on a budget.

-- Roadtrippers Plus: Plan routes with points of interest, restaurant stops, fuel, and lodging layered in; worth the subscription for a major trip.
+- Roadtrippers Plus: Plan routes with points of interest, restaurant stops, fuel, and lodging layered in; the subscription pays off on a major trip.

 Budgeting Your US Road Trip